Tikri, Pakistan

 Tikri is a well-known valley of the Batagram district of KPK province.
 It is approx. 15 kilometers far from the district headquarters.
-The main population comprises a Pashtun Tribes of Swatis who are reported to have migrated to this area in 1490 from Swat and wrested this area from the clutches of Timur's army.
+The main population comprises a Pashtun Tribes of Swatis who are reported to have migrated to this area in 1703 from Swat and wrested this area from the clutches of Sultanate of Hazara Turks.

-Three main tribes of Swatis dwell in this area namely; 'Malkal', 'Ashlor' and 'Naror' are residing in tikri vicinity.
+Three main tribes of Mamiali Swatis dwell in this area namely; 'Malkal', 'Ashlor' and 'Naror' are residing in tikri vicinity.